Scaling to multiple servers

 The storage layer

 The storage layer has the most changes in a multiple server installation.
-Deephaven requires access to a shared filesystem for historical and intraday data that can be mounted by each server in the Deephaven environment.
+Deephaven requires access to a shared filesystem for historical and intraday data that can be mounted by each server in the Deephaven cluster.

 Typically, these disk mounts are provided via the NFS protocol exported from a highly available storage system.
 Other types of distributed or clustered filesystems such as glusterFS or HDFS should work but have not been extensively tested.